-Since 1978, 21 teams different teams have won the FCS championship.
+Since 1978, 23 different teams have won the FCS championship.
 North Dakota State has won the most titles (9) to-date.

 Click here for a more comprehensive look at FCS Football details